Dr. Horrible's Sing-Along Blog: Online

-The episodes first aired at the Official Dr. Horrible website, hosted on Hulu, accessible internationally (unusual for the US-based service whose videos are typically not accessible to Internet users who reside outside the US) and free to watch (ad-supported).
+The episodes first aired at the Official Dr. Horrible website, hosted on Hulu, accessible internationally (surprising for a US-based service whose videos are typically not accessible to Internet users residing outside of the US) and free to watch (ad-supported).
 Act I premiered on Tuesday, July 15, 2008; Act II followed two days later on July 17; and Act III surfaced on July 19.
 The episodes were taken offline on July 20 as planned, but became available again on July 28.
 The show was later (date unknown) restricted to the United States only.

 On October 10, 2009, all three acts were made available via iTunes for the UK and Australia.
-The film is also available from Amazon Video on Demand.
+The film is also available on Amazon Video on Demand.
 On November 29, 2009, all three acts, both separate and together, were taken off Hulu.
 On February 22, 2010, the full feature became available to stream on Netflix, with all three episodes appearing sequentially.
 On March 20, 2014, it was removed from Netflix.

 DVD and Blu-ray

-On November 28, 2008, the Official Dr. Horrible website announced that pre-orders were being taken for the DVD.
-The following day Tubefilter reported that pre-orders of the Dr. Horrible DVD were "booming".
+On November 28, 2008, the Official Dr. Horrible website announced that pre-orders for the DVD were available.
+The following day, Tubefilter reported that pre-orders of the Dr. Horrible DVD were "booming".

 The DVD was released exclusively at Amazon.com on December 19, 2008, in the United States and on January 13, 2009, in Canada at Amazon.ca.

 The DVD is region free.
-During pre-ordering the Amazon page stated the discs would be manufactured on demand using recordable media.
-Although some customers report receiving DVD-R discs (identified by a purple data-side), most are receiving pressed discs.
+During the span Dr. Horrible's pre-order season, the Amazon page stated that the discs would be manufactured on demand using recordable media.
+Although some customers have reported receiving DVD-R discs (identified by a purple data-side), most are receiving pressed discs.

 On June 2, 2009, a new release of Dr. Horrible's Sing-Along Blog was produced by New Video Group, which included the same materials as the Amazon DVD but was distributed through regular retail outlets.
-A Blu-ray version was released on May 25, 2010, from New Video Group.
+A Blu-ray version was released on May 25, 2010, also from New Video Group.

 Special features on the DVD and Blu-ray include Commentary!
 The Musical; commentary by the cast and creators; behind-the-scenes featurettes on the making of the movie and the music; the top 10 Evil League of Evil application videos from fans; and four easter eggs.

 Commentary!
 The Musical

-The DVD and Blu-ray versions of Dr. Horrible include as an extra Commentary!
-The Musical, a commentary track comprising entirely new songs performed by the cast and crew, thus creating another whole musical on its own.
+The DVD and Blu-ray versions of Dr. Horrible included Commentary!
+The Musical as an extra, which is a commentary track composed entirely of new songs performed by the cast and crew, becoming another whole musical on its own.
 The actors and writers sing various songs both as solos and with the entire company, playing versions of themselves.
 Commentary! is partly self-referential, and one of the co-creators, Zack Whedon, self-referentially comments that one song "wasn't even about the movie, it was about itself", which he claims is "like breaking the ninth wall".
 As of January 8, 2010, Commentary!
-The Musical has been for sale on the iTunes Music Store.
+The Musical has been up for sale on the iTunes Music Store.